callionica/hue/components/readme.md

 ### A. Store the component on the bridge
 Your component will consist of sensors, rules, schedules, groups, and other bridge resources to achieve a particular goal.
 Create those on the bridge so that your expected feature works.

+To simplify things, sensors that you expect end users to interact with and for which you will provide metadata, must be implemented as `CLIPGenericStatus` sensors.

+For more information on designing and implementing a Hue components using sensors, rules, schedules, etc., please see https://developers.meethue.com/develop/hue-api/.

 ### B. Describe the component on the bridge
 Now you need to add some extra information to the bridge so that conforming apps can discover that a component instance exists on the bridge.